narasimha-31/Airline_Customer_Satisfaction_Analytics/README.md

 This project analyzes a real-world airline customer satisfaction dataset to uncover patterns, correlations, and insights that affect passenger experience.
 The focus is on **EDA (Exploratory Data Analysis)**, data cleaning, and **visual storytelling** using plots and summary tables.

-> ✈️ From missing value handling to plotting satisfaction trends — all steps are covered with clean code and insights.
+> ✈️ From missing value handling to plotting satisfaction trends, all steps are covered with clean code and insights.

 <hr style="border: none; border-top: 1px solid #000; height: 1px; margin: 20px 0;" />